Datttta/My_Notes/Things-to-remember.md

         - Delete line and change mode: *cc*

-        - Delete the word you cursor is touching: diw or ciw
+        - Delete the word you cursor is touching: diw or ciw (change mode)

     - Move